14 Characteristics of cult leaders

 This is a big reason why cult leaders attract so many followers.

-For this to happen, the cult leader must be an underdog so his followers can relate to him, but he must project dominance at the same time.
-An unusual mixture of being low status but projecting high status.
+For this to happen, the cult leader must be an underdog so his followers can relate to him, but he must also project dominance—an unusual mixture of low status and high status.

 13. They’re intolerant of criticism